|

 grid ref. is accurate, the fragment should be somewhere along the left-most

-hedge-line - seen in Streetview
+hedge-line - seen by Streetview

 Chelmsford.